xianchen2/Online_Transaction_Fraud_Detection/README.md

 # IEEE-CIS_Fraud_Detection

-The purpose of this project is to predict the probability that an online transaction is fraudulent.
+Predicting the probability that an online transaction is fraudulent, as denoted by the binary target isFraud.

 The data is broken into two files identity and transaction.